tensorpack/tensorpack/docs/tutorial/extend/callback.md

 * `_before_run(self, ctx)`, `_after_run(self, ctx, values)`

-This two are the equivlent of [tf.train.SessionRunHook](https://www.tensorflow.org/api_docs/python/tf/train/SessionRunHook).
+These are the equivalence of [tf.train.SessionRunHook](https://www.tensorflow.org/api_docs/python/tf/train/SessionRunHook).
 Please refer to TensorFlow documentation for detailed API.
 They are used to run extra ops / eval extra tensors / feed extra values __along with__ the actual training iterations.